lexibank/tlopo/out/vol1/chapter7.md

 </table>

-There is clear evidence for a POc compound consisting of &ast;mata 'opening, entrance; focal point' plus &ast;sawaŋ, with the sense 'landing place for boats' .
-The Southeast Solomonic and Kiribatese forms suggest the POc compound had the form &ast;mata-ni-sawaŋ, or &ast;mata-qi-sawaŋ, with one of the two POc genitive particles &ast;ni or &ast;qi ([Hooper 1985](../references.md#source-Hooper1985)) linking the two nouns.
+There is clear evidence for a POc compound consisting of _&ast;mata_ 'opening, entrance; focal point' plus _&ast;sawaŋ_, with the sense 'landing place for boats' .
+The Southeast Solomonic and Kiribatese forms suggest the POc compound had the form _&ast;mata-ni-sawaŋ_, or _&ast;mata-qi-sawaŋ_, with one of the two POc genitive particles _&ast;ni_ or _&ast;qi_ ([Hooper 1985](../references.md#source-Hooper1985)) linking the two nouns.
 However, the Admiralty Islands and Fijian forms do not reflect the genitive.

 <table>
 <tr>